 The first thing an economist with a modicum of scientific instinct understands is that “if we wish to place economic science upon a solid basis, we must make it completely independent of psychological assumptions and philosophical hypotheses.”
 (Slutzky, quoted in Mirowski, 1995, p.
 362)

-Does the world expect from economists to find out how people behave?
-No. Does the world expect from economists to figure out what profit is?
+Does the world expect economists to find out how people behave?
+No. Does the world expect economists to figure out what profit is?
 Yes, of course, no philosopher, psychologist, anthropologist, biologist, or sociologist will ever try to figure this out.
 Have economists done their proper job?
 No. The Palgrave Dictionary summarizes “A satisfactory theory of profits is still elusive.”
 (Desai, 2008, p.
 10)

 Had Keynes any idea about what profit is?
 No. “His Collected Writings show that he wrestled to solve the Profit Puzzle up till the semi-final versions of his GT but in the end he gave up and discarded the draft chapter dealing with it.”
 (Tómasson et al., 2010, pp. 12-13, 16).
-This, obviously, could not hinder Keynes to philosophize and sociologize about the end of laissez faire and third-generation men.
+This, obviously, could not hinder Keynes to philosophize and sociologize about the end of laissez-faire and third-generation men.

 Has Krugman any idea about what profit is?
-No (2014).
+NO!
+(2014).

 Has income distribution something to do with wages and profits?
 These two concepts are obviously fundamental for distribution theory.